duritzcoursera/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766
 ```
-The median differs slightly from before because we added more entries using the mean steps in an interval.
+The median differs slightly from before because we added more entries using the mean steps in each interval, driving the median towards the mean.

 ## Are there differences in activity patterns between weekdays and weekends?